act-rules/act-tools/readme.md

 ### Rule Transformer

-This tool takes a rule markdown file, and transforms it to a markdown file that the WAI website can consume using Jekyll.
+This tool takes rule markdown files and transforms it to a markdown file that the WAI website can consume using Jekyll.
 To run it, use a command like the following:

 ```sh
 yarn transform-rule \